Choosing the Right Calculation Type

 This results in a value for 90th percentile per country as a label for each bar.

-However, the chart on the left includes a data value for every sales order.
+However, the chart on the right includes a data value for every sales order.
 A larger distribution and outliers are shown.
 There is enough detail in the view to use a table calculation.

 You can calculate the 90th percentile of sales for each country by using a distribution band (equivalent to a table calculation).
 There is more context in this visualization.